Here in the Netherlands it's not at all unusual for a household not to include a car. Lots of adults don't have driving licenses.

-These things are all relative, of course, and mostly I compare to the UK where I lived for most of my life.
+These things are all relative, of course, and mostly I make my comparisons to the UK where I lived for most of my life.
 The UK also has quite a lot of households without cars.
 The figures for car ownership and affordability compared between the UK and the Netherlands make for interesting reading.

 Right up through the 1980s and early 1990s, The Netherlands had slightly higher car ownership than the UK, which was to be expected as cars were more easily affordable in The Netherlands than in the UK.
 However, in 1995 something changed.
 Car ownership here in the Netherlands stopped growing while it continued in the UK, surpassing the Dutch rate of ownership.